mitchellh/vagrant-google/README.md

-Note that you can use the more standard `~/.ssh/id_rsa[.pub]` files, but you will need to manually add your public key to the GCE metadata service so your VMs will pick up the the key.
-Note that they public key is typically prefixed with the username, so that the daemon on the VM adds the public key to the correct user account.
+Note that you can use the more standard `~/.ssh/id_rsa[.pub]` files, but you will need to manually add your public key to the GCE metadata service so your VMs will pick up the key.
+Note that the public key is typically prefixed with the username, so that the daemon on the VM adds the public key to the correct user account.